 Lucy Heard trained at the Arts Educational School in Tring Park and studied for her certificate in classical dance.
 She completed her vocational training at Northern Ballet School before beginning her professional dance career working across Europe and the UK on Contemporary and Commercial contracts for a number of years.
 Lucy is a graduate from the Royal Academy of Dance Professional Dancers Teaching Diploma.

 Sarah Ward trained at the Theatre School of Dance & Drama, Edinburgh, on the Professional Dancers and Teachers Course, qualifying in 1997.
 She has worked at the school since 2001 teaching all genres of dance and Musical Theatre to all ages and is the ASM and Production Assistant during Workshops.
-Miss Sarah works as Miss Penny's secretary and IT Manager.
+Miss Sarah also works as Miss Penny's secretary and IT Manager.

 Kyra Lawrence qualified from Warwick University and London South Bank University and is a junior school teacher with a special interest in music.
 Miss Kyra attended the ballet school from the ages of 4 to 18.
 She teaches Musical Theatre and Singing.
 She writes and orchestrates the music and is the Stage Manager for the Summer Workshop.